zencart/documentation/content/user/about_us/security_releases.md

 *   [Curesec patch (Sept 2015)](https://www.zen-cart.com/showthread.php?218239-curesec-com-security-report-Patch-Included)
 *   [POODLE patches (Oct 2014)](https://www.zen-cart.com/showthread.php?214916-Important-announcement-about-POODLE-and-payment-security)

+All of these patches are included in the current release, so if you are running an older version, you should [upgrade](/user/upgrading/upgrading/) as soon as possible.

 ### New Security Issues
 If you believe you have found a security issue, please do not release your finding publicly.
 Instead, send reports (including proof of concept) to security [AT] zen-cart [DOT] com.
 The core team will review your finding and respond appropriately.
 See [Security Reports](/user/about_us/about/#security-reports) for more information.